EdwardLoa/SQL-Portfolio/Pizza Runner SQL Portfolio.md

 SELECT
 	customer_id,
     	COUNT(
-		CASE 	WHEN changes_made = 'exclusions' THEN 1
-			WHEN changes_made = 'extras' THEN 1
+		CASE 	WHEN changes_made = 'exclusions' THEN 1 /* tags the changes to 1 then sum them up to count the number of changes */ WHEN changes_made = 'extras' THEN 1
 		END) As Num_changes_made,
 	COUNT(